quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part01_Summary_of_Nota.md

 :p What does `X ~ p` mean?
 ??x
-This means that the random variable \( X \) is selected from the distribution \( p(x) \).
+This means that the random variable $X $ is selected from the distribution$p(x)$.
 For example, if you are dealing with a Bernoulli trial where the outcome could be heads or tails, you might define your random variable as:
 ```java
 RandomVariable X = new RandomVariable("Bernoulli", 0.5);
 ```